Cheshire East Council leaders’ open letter to the Prime Minister about HS2

 Hitachi HS2 train image // Credit: Hitachi Rail

-The Leader and Deputy Leader of East Council have written an open letter to the Prime Minister, expressing their “deep concern” about the recent speculation about the future of north of and of Powerhouse Rail (NPR).
+The Leader and Deputy Leader of East Council have written an open letter to the Prime Minister, expressing their “deep concern” about the recent speculation about the future of north of Birmingham and of Northern Powerhouse Rail (NPR).

-Councillors Sam Corcoran (Labour) and Craig Browne (Independent) argue that the planned improvements to rail infrastructure will boost the region’s economy and create new jobs, and that the HS2 western leg to Crewe and Manchester is critical to this.
+Councillors Sam Corcoran (Labour) and Craig Browne (Independent) argue that the planned improvements to rail infrastructure will boost the region’s economy and create new jobs, and that the HS2 western leg to Crewe and is critical to this.

 Cheshire East includes Crewe, where HS2 and NPR will lead to the creation of almost five thousand jobs and four-and-a-half thousand new homes.